How can you tell if you are co-dependent?

 ● Feel used, but consider that you must make that sacrifice.

-● Find it difficult to set boundaries on the other persons’ behavior.
+● Face difficulties with setting boundaries for the other persons’ behavior.

-● Feel responsible for the lack of success or ambition of others.
+● Have a sense of responsibility for the lack of success or ambition of others.

 ● Find it difficult or impossible to end an obviously dysfunctional relationship.